fontsource/fontsource/api/README.md

 Set `POSTHOG_API_KEY` in the API's Cloudflare build environment to upload source maps to PostHog during `pnpm build`, using the same personal API key permissions as the website build.
-Maps are removed after upload. `WORKERS_CI_COMMIT_SHA` (or `GITHUB_SHA`) identifies the release in captured errors.
+The PostHog Vite plugin handles source maps and release metadata, then removes maps after upload.
 Local development and tests do not send errors.